Skip to content

 • command (string): Command name.

-• data (table): Command data table.
+• data (table, optional): Command data table.
+Looked up automatically if omitted.

 Realm